Tracking for Android SDK

 If developers integrate push notification functionality in their app, the SDK automatically tracks push notifications by default.

-In the SDK configuration, you can disable automatic push notification tracking by setting the Boolean value of the automaticPushNotification property to false.
+In the Configuration for Android SDK, you can disable automatic push notification tracking by setting the Boolean value of the automaticPushNotification property to false.
 It is then up to the developer to manually track push notifications.

 Track token manually